Welcome

 The Future Is On The

-the scope of the project I did have a fantastic time improvising with Nathan Koci, Bill Carson, and
+scope of the project I did have a fantastic time improvising with Nathan Koci, Bill Carson, and Sam Sfirri

-Sam Sfirri while Aurore Gruel danced with blocks of ice.
+while Aurore Gruel danced with blocks of ice.
 It was mesmerizing, I tell you.
-And there's a
+And there's a good chance

 I'm in Savannah this Friday with

-presented by the NMC and curated by Jason Brogan.
-Brogan, Koci, Sfirri, and myself will perform an
+the NMC and curated by Jason Brogan.
+Brogan, Koci, Sfirri, and myself will perform an hour of sparse

 AND I'm playing the South Carolina Jazz Festival again.
 This time with a quartet led by